How To Grow Your Own SaladsBack

 Leafy greens can be grown year round in Australia but they just seem to taste better during the warmer months.
 They are quick and easy plus they don’t take up much room.
 Perfect for pots or small garden beds so everyone can have fresh salad leaves at their doorstep.

 Try experimenting with lots of different types.
 Along with regular lettuces liven things up with mizuna, mustard greens, rocket, radicchio, endive and more!
 Many of these are plants which you can harvest leaf by leaf over an extended period.

 For the greatest choice in plant varieties grow them from seed.
-More and more stores now stock organic seeds but if you have trouble finding some check out Greenpatch Organic Seeds or Select Organic by Eden Seeds.
+More and more stores now stock organic seeds but if you have trouble finding some check out online suppliers like Greenpatch Organic Seeds or Greenharvest.
 The options are endless!

 Growing leafy greens from seed is very easy and in most cases fast.
 Rocket lives up to its name by germinating within a few days.
 Another reason to use seeds is that you can stagger your plantings.
 Some lettuces and greens bolt to seed during very hot weather so staggered sowings over the summer help to overcome this.

 - Improve your soil: boost nutrient levels and water holding capacity by digging compost or aged animal manure into garden beds prior to planting.
 Use certified organic potting mix if planting into containers.
-Water in some eco-flo dolomite 2-3 times a year to ensure plants have a sufficient supply of calcium and magnesium.
+Add some dolomite 2-3 times a year to ensure plants have a sufficient supply of calcium and magnesium.

 Now to complete your salad just add a dressing of olive oil and balsamic vinegar and you’ll have your very own homegrown green salad in minutes!